How to Apply for SSDI in Michigan: Offices, Timelines, and Tips

 How to Apply for SSDI in Michigan: Offices, Timelines, and Tips?

-TL;DR: Michigan residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Michigan.
+Michigan residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Michigan.
 Your claim is processed by the Michigan Disability Determination Services (DDS) in Lansing.
 Average initial processing time is 4 to 6 months.
+Michigan has high SSDI application rates, particularly in the Detroit metro area.

 How the Michigan DDS Processes Your Claim?

-What is the process for michigan appeals process?
+What is the SSDI appeals process in Michigan?

 How ClaimPath Helps Michigan Applicants?